-To exit Emacs type C-x C-c and Emacs will ask you if you need to save any files.
+To exit Emacs, from the menu select File - Exit Emacs (or type C-x C-c) and Emacs will ask you if you need to save any files.
 Normally in windows environment, we don't need to exit Emacs, we just close the Emacs window by clicking on the left small rectangle at the top of the window.
 This reduces it to a small icon on the screen which we can open again with a click on the icon when we need our faithful friend again.